cleaning tile floors

 This creates a hard, nonporous surface.

 There are many advantages to a tile floor as a result: It doesn't stain, scratch, or burn easily; and it's easy to clean tile if you use the right cleaners and tools.

 Here's what you need to know about cleaning tile floors to keep them looking their best.

 Cleaning Tile Floors Safely

-Regularly vacuum and damp-mop tile floors, and clean up spills as they happen.
+Regularly vacuum and damp-mop your tile floor, and clean tile floors of spills immediately.